 The pupil premium is additional funding received by schools for each pupil who may be at greater risk of under-achievement.
 A significant part of the funding is based on the number of children who are currently known to be eligible for free school meals (FSM).
-It's important to know that a pupil does not need to have a school dinner, but parents / carers must apply for free school meals in order to access the funding.
+It is important to know that a pupil does not need to have a school dinner, but parents / carers must apply for free school meals in order to access the funding.

-Pupils eligible for Pupil Premium include:
+Pupils eligible for Pupil Premium funding include:

 - Children who have been eligible for free school meals at any point in the last six years